The-Code-Dose/thecodedose-website/_data/blog/2021-02-28-learnings-from-my-content-creation-journey-on-instagram.md

 ***Learning #1: Put out high quality posts consistently.***

-Later, I figured out a system that worked for me, it wasn't too hard or too easy.
+Later, I figured out a system that worked for me which wasn't too hard or too easy.
+I automated a lot of the steps required and created a more efficient system for myself so that it wasn't too hard for me to stay consistent.

 ## Letting go of my Hashtag Fear